FazEngineer/time-tracker-testing/Notes.md

 **User story 4**: As a user, I want to be able to search for a specific session so that I will be able to find the session I am looking for on the View Saved Sessions page

-Scenario 4: Searching for an known session by name
+Scenario: Searching for an known session by name

 Given there is an existing known session on the View Saved Sessions page And the session name is unique